eam-00/Linux-Notes/Debian/minimal-xfce.md

 # Minimal XFCE on Debian

-Some notes for getting a minimal XFCE install on Debian.
+Some notes for making a minimal XFCE installation on Debian Bullseye.

 Follow the instructions here: https://github.com/coonrad/Debian-Xfce4-Minimal-Install